 The brewing team consisted of four jolly Hornindal men Idar, Stig, Lars and Arve.
 They all brew maltøl in the similar local style, but each brewer makes own decisions here and there, which makes everybody’s ale slightly different.
 In this session the brewer making the decisions was Stig Seljeset, who learned the craft from his father, who in turn was taught by his father.

 Arve Raftevold, one of the brewers, made a four-minute video from the brewing session.
-Lars Garshol has documented a similar brewing session with different brewer in his article Brewing Raw Ale in Hornindal, which nicely brings out the similar traits as well as brewer-specific differences.
-If you wonder how maltøl relates to sahti and other Nordic farmhouse ales, I recommend reading Sahti and Related Ancient Farmhouse Ales.
-For the sceneries, see my video from Geiranger, on our way to Hornindal.
+Lars Garshol has documented a similar brewing session with a different brewer in his article Brewing Raw Ale in Hornindal, which nicely brings out the similar traits as well as brewer-specific differences.
+If you want a highly readable guidebook to Nordic farmhouse brewing traditions, please check my book Viking Age Brew: The Craft of Brewing Sahti Farmhouse Ale.
+My Brewing Nordic story Sahti and Related Ancient Farmhouse Ales explains how maltøl relates to sahti and other Nordic farmhouse ales.

 The following recipe is for around 70 liters of maltøl.
 During the brew day the Stig always tastes the wort several times, and the final volume can be few liters less or more, depending on the taste.